 Narrative Progress Report – with each application for payment

 All schedules shall be submitted in electronic format, Microsoft Project .mpp file and PDF file.
 The Contractor shall own the software and necessary license for Microsoft Project Professional 2010 or higher.

+The Contractor may submit updated schedule for approval up to 10 days prior to payment application to avoid any payment delays associated with schedule comments and clarifications.

 The Contractor shall distribute an electronic copy of each schedule to: